KooiInc/ticktock.js/README.md

 It presents a wrapped *locale and time zone sensitive* `ES-Date` 'constructor'.
 Instances are *immutable*, except for setting the instance's individual date/time/locale/timeZone values.

+The library has *no dependencies* and a *small footprint*.
+The bundled file size is around 14kb.

 ### locale and timezone sensitivity
 A ticktock date can be instantiated with locale and time zone information.
 That information will be embedded within the instance (retrievable by the instance property `localeInfo`) and used for (among other things) display or formatting the date (e.g.